WhackJobInt/postal3scriptdocs/docs/wipp3sfiles.md

 # Unused Postal3Script files
-<p>These files can be found in "!location of P3!/p3/scripts/"
+These files can be found in <code>(location of P3)/p3/scripts/</code>

-<p>Many of them contain cut and planned features for the open world gameplay, ultimately they were never ported over properly.
+Many of them contain cut and planned features for the open world gameplay, ultimately they were never ported over properly.

-<p>It's a good idea to search through these files for hunting for Beta content that never made it out alive.
+It's a good idea to search through these files for hunting for Beta content that never made it out alive.

-<p>They were used by the scripters to test and develop scripts before eventually moving them over to mission scripts.
+They were used by the scripters to test and develop scripts before eventually moving them over to mission scripts.

-<p>They were also used to test many P3S functions to ensure they are working properly.
+They were also used to test many P3S functions to ensure they are working properly.

 <pre><code class="language-js">
 'ai_badger_test.p3s' - Badger testing
 'ai_cashmart.p3s' - Earlier version of Cashmart (ai_cashmart_npc.p3s is not unused)